MyPureCloud/user-provisioning-scripts-js/docs/module4_creating_webrtc_phones.md

     return null;
   }
   ```

 However, the real challenge in creating a WebRTC phone is that the same API  `postTelephonyProvidersEdgesPhones()` is used to create not only WebRTC phones, but physical phones.
 Since there is a massive amount of information that can be passed in creating the phone, JSON object passed into the `postTelephonyProvidersEdgesPhones()` call is extremely large and its API documentation is not clear.
-So, in setting up a WebRTC phone you really need to make sure (per the example above) that you properly set the following fields on the payload:
+So, in setting up a WebRTC phone you need to make sure (per the example above) that you properly set the following fields on the payload:

 1. **name**.
 This is the name of the phone.
 This has to be a unique name and should be descriptive of who is going to own the phone.
 2. **site**.
 These values are derived directly from the site object we looked up earlier in the code.